Obituary of Consuelo Lucy Moore

 She even met President Johnson’s daughter at the White House when her daughter became friends with Lynda Bird.

 She raised nine children – Cheri, Gerrie, William, Susan, Charles, Debbie, Michael, Kelli, and Jodi-Rae.
 When she died she had more than 20 grand children and more than 25 great-grand children with several new great-grand children on the way.
 She is survived by her daughters, Cheri, Kelli, and Jodi, her son, Michael, her sister, Glee Murphy, and the many grandchildren and great-grandchildren.

 Consuelo was known for her volunteer work, even getting an award for her work at the Albuquerque Heart Hospital from then New Mexico Governor Bill Richardson.
 Until recently, she volunteered for over 10 years with Sacred Heart Catholic School.

 She will be buried next to her parents at Forest Lawn Cemetery in Burbank, California.
 Her memorial mass will be held at Sacred Heart Church at 11 am on January 3, 2020.
-In lieu of flowers, donations may be made to Sacred Heart Catholic School, Boise, Idaho.To send flowers to the family of Consuelo Moore, please visit Tribute Store
+In lieu of flowers, donations may be made to Sacred Heart Catholic School, Boise, Idaho.To send flowers to the family or plant a tree in memory of Consuelo Moore, please visit Tribute Store